Student Interest Groups

-Please contact the Larner College of Medicine Student Council with any questions regarding student interest groups (SIGs).
+Please contact the Larner College of Medicine (LCOM) Student Council with any questions regarding student interest groups (SIGs).

 Are you a member of the Larner College of Medicine community?
 You can learn more about SIGs in the SIG Larner Learning Commons space (MED credentials required).

 View our contact list for all LCOM SIGs (UVM/UVMMC/MED Credentials required)...

 Each group is linked to their online collaborative workspace, where members of our LCOM Community can access additional information or resources relating to the interest group (LCOM credentials required).

 The Anesthesiology Student Interest Group raises students' awareness about the field by presenting a range of events throughout the year.
 Previous events include faculty panels, informal resident Q&A, guest lectures, clinical skills practicum,